-Designing is the process of crafting a plan based on your needs, dreams and budget considerations.
-Sometimes this might require only a simple sketch.
+Designing is the process of crafting a plan based on your wants, needs, dreams and budget considerations.
+Sometimes this might only require a simple sketch and outline of work to be done.
 Other times multiple drawings, detailed specifications or even models are needed to fully develop concepts.
 The following steps outline a "typical" design process:

 Step 1: Initial Site Meeting.
 We meet with you to visit the site, listen to your ideas, and understand where you are in the planning process.
 Normally we do not charge for this visit because we want to get a better sense of your needs and our ability to meet them without the pressure of money already being spent.
 If we agree there may be a good fit between our abilities and your needs, we will develop an initial set of concepts.
 Sketches and written descriptions can be part of our effort to help you determine if we are the designers best suited to help you achieve your goals.